Jumio/mobile-flutter/example/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Usage
-Adjust your credentials in **credentials.dart** file, open a bash and run the following commands:
+Adjust your data center in the **credentials.dart** file, open a bash and run the following commands:
 ```
 cd MyProject
 flutter pub get
 ```
 Afterwards, run your project either with iOS simulator / Android emulator or on a real device.

+Start a specific workflow with an `sdk.token` for authorization.

 __Note:__ Flutter supports Hot Reloads.